hemmanuel5/moodify_app/README.md

 ### `moodify_app.py`

 This script implements a Flask web application that allows users to input their mood and receive personalized music recommendations.
-It interacts with the Spotify API to create and download playlists.
+It interacts with the Spotify API to create and download playlists to the user's profile.

 ## Getting Started